 - Osaka’s body language was continually positive the entire match.
 She had countless fist pumps after a good shot.
 She strutted her stuff the entire match but most importantly never exhibited negative body language after a bad shot.
 Our emotions are influenced by our actions and her positive body language kept her pumped up the entire match.

 - Osaka was her own best friend.
 She continually had positive self-talk throughout the match.
 Self-talk is the best way to stay pumped up.

 The famed philosophy Machiavelli once stated, “Study the actions of illustrious people to see how they have borne themselves, examine the causes of their victories and defeats, so as to imitate the former and avoid the latter”

 But this is not just about tennis.
 Success leaves clues.
 Great athletes are great for a reason.
 Great performers in any field are great for a reason.
-Naomi Osaka is a great tennis player and #1 in the world for a reason.
+Naomi Osaka is a great tennis player for a reason.

 Study what she does and what other great performers do.
 Watch their routines before a shot, and what they do after a missed shot.
 Watch how they act when they are performing well and when they are not.

 Do more than just observe.
 Once you have learned some important behaviors, pattern your actions after them.
 Winners imitate winners.

 Chapter 7: Get a Life Line and nickname